Zexi-Tan/SIGMA/README.md

 ```

 The paper evaluates SIGMA on 30 UEA multivariate time series benchmarks and real-world case-study datasets.
 Reported metrics include ACC, F1, NMI, ARI, runtime, GPU memory, noise robustness, embedding compactness, and retained-ratio diagnostics.

-## Acknowledgment

-The manuscript states that generative AI tools were used only for language polishing and writing refinement.
-The research ideas, method design, experiments, result analysis, and conclusions were completed and verified by the authors.

-## License

-No explicit license file is included in the current package.
-Please contact the authors before redistributing or using the code in commercial settings.